brenmcnamara/NMT/README.md

 - to investigate hyperparameters that work well with different parts of model development (training, model architecture, pre-processing, etc...)

-_NOTE: These notebooks won't work as is because they rely on local copies of datasets which are too big to store in on Github._
+_NOTE: These notebooks won't work as is because they rely on local copies of datasets which are too big to store on Github._